 Called convection, or the “stack effect,” replacement air may also be drawn from wall cavities that surround the lower levels of your home – and even from your basement.
 The stack effect normally helps maintain low moisture levels throughout your home.

-Looking for an effective solution to wood rot in Texas?
-Reach out to us by phone or send us an email to schedule a free roof repair estimate in Houston, Pasadena, Spring and nearby.
-We are one of Texas's finest roofers, maintaining a solid reputation and providing only the best services and products.
+Looking for an effective solution to wood rot in Texas, Florida, & Nebraska?
+Reach out to us by phone or send us an email to schedule a free roof repair estimate in Houston, Lincoln, Pasadena and nearby.
+We are one of Texas, Florida, & Nebraska's finest roofers, maintaining a solid reputation and providing only the best services and products.